Nishi Honganji Temple in Kyoto

 Temple Gates - Besides the Karamon Gate you have to see the architectural oustanding Goeido and Amidado Gate.

-Buddhist Scripture Repository - Also in 2014 the repository achieved the status of an Important Cultural Asset.
-Its history is dating back till 1678.
-Inside the building you will find the complete collection of Daizokyo Tenkai Edition of Buddhist texts.
+Kyozo (Buddhist Scripture Repository) - In 2014 the repository achieved the status of an Important Cultural Asset.
+Its history dates back to 1678.
+Inside the building, you will find a huge collection of Buddhist scriptural texts aggregated by monk Daizokyo Tenkai (1536 – 1643).
+In 1648 Nishi Honganji was able to buy his work from the Tokugawa government for 100 kilograms of silver.

 Hiunkaku Pavilion (Flying Cloud Pavilion) - Belongs to the top 3 pavilions in Kyoto, besides Kinkaku-ji and Ginkaku-ji.
-The sad news is it is not open for the public.
+The sad news is it is not open to the public.
 This three-storied building contains many national treasures like the Shoin, a room used to study or to do some drawings.
-On display are also art pieces of the Kano School.
+On display are also art pieces from the Kano School and Hideyoshi's tearooms.

-Great Ginkgo Tree - The tree is older than 400 years and designated by Kyoto city as a Natural Monument.
+Great Ginkgo Tree - The tree is older than 400 years and designated by Kyoto City as a Natural Monument.
+People come here especially during autumn (mid to late November) to enjoy the Gingko tree's beautiful golden leaves.

 Bell Tower (Shoro) - The Bell Tower was constructed in 1620.
 The bell itself came originally from Koryu-ji Temple in Kyoto.

-Daishoin Garden - The temple garden contains rocks (sanmon semi) that form the dry waterfall (kare-taki), sand, plants and a huge stone bridge.
+Daishoin Rock Garden - The temple garden contains rocks (sanmon semi) that form the dry waterfall (kare-taki), sand, plants, and a huge stone bridge.
+These styles of rock gardens are called karesansui.

-2 Noh Stages - One of them was originally located at Fushimi Castle in Kyoto.
+2 Noh Stages - One of them was originally located at Fushimi Castle in Kyoto and it is also the oldest Noh stage in Japan.

 Festival & Events in Kyoto (dates can change without notice)